 Third of three; two brothers; William Bloomer, Jr. (1911-1997), Robert Karl Bloomer (1913-1971)

 No definitive ancestral study seems to have yet been conducted on Betty Ford.
 Her mother's maiden name of Neahr is one found among early Palatine Germans who settled in the Mohawk Valley, of Montgomery and Fulton Counties in New York State, many of whom later migrated to Michigan and northern Illinois.
 It could perhaps also be of Holland Dutch origin.
 Mrs. Ford's father's name of Bloomer and a further family surname, used as his middle name, Stephenson, would indicate an ancestry from England, although the names may have been Anglicized from other countries of origin.
-At one point, Mrs. Ford sought to discover if her father’s family had a genealogical connection to Amelia Jenks Bloomer, a 19th century suffrage, temperance and abolition advocate who popularized the first pants for women (which were then dubbed “bloomers” after her), but was unable to determine one.
+At one point, Mrs. Ford sought to discover if her father’s family had a genealogical connection to Amelia Jenks Bloomer, 19th-century suffrage, temperance, and abolition advocate who popularized the first pants for women (which were then dubbed “bloomers” after her), but was unable to determine one.

 Short in stature, brown hair, blue eyes.

 Grand Rapids Public Grammar School, Grand Rapids, Michigan, September 1924-June 1932; Central High School, Grand Rapids, Michigan, September 1932-June 1936.

 |Grand Rapids Central High School alumna, Betty Bloomer, a sophomore in 1934.|

 Life Before Marriage